What can we say of love, but it sustains

 Where all else fails, she as a truth remains

-To stay a beacon in the blackest night.
+And shines a beacon in the blackest night.

 Love is the hope that guides man on his way

-Of love’s grand scope, no words can truly say
+Of love’s grand scope, no words can truly say—

 No greater blessing yet has God bestowed;